 Thurman has acted as Executive Architect or Architect of Record for many large institutional and commercial projects, including the award-winning 42,00 sf Claremont University Consortium's Administrative Center, designed by LTL Architects; for extensive Tenant Improvements to the Fox Rothschild Law Offices in Century City, Los Angeles, designed by Francis Cauffman; and was also the Project Manager for Executive Architect Kovac Design Studio for the Los Angeles locations of Urban Outfitters and Anthropologie clothing stores as well as the ACA Joe boutique clothing store at the Beverly Center shopping mall in Beverly Hills.
 He was the Kovac Design Studio lead designer for the Bright Child Indoor children's play spaces in Los Angeles and Salt Lake City.
 Additionally, Thurman has consulted on projects for award-winning Los Angeles architecture firms, including Chu-Gooding Architects, Bestor Architecture and others.

 Thurman is the former president of the LA Forum for Architecture and Urban Design, sitting on the board of directors from 2009-2013 and serving as president in 2012-2013.
-From 2005-2016, he has was an adjunct faculty member at Woodbury University, teaching in the interior architecture and architecture departments as well as through the university’s programs in China and the Rome Center for Architecture and Culture in Italy.
+From 2005-2016, he was an adjunct faculty member at Woodbury University, teaching in the interior architecture and architecture departments as well as through the university’s programs in China and the Rome Center for Architecture and Culture in Italy.
+He holds a Bachelor of Architecture degree from the University of Southern California, and studied in the university’s Milan/Como program in Italy.
 His first independent exhibition, a collaborative on-site installation with artist Olivia Booth at the MAK Center for Art & Architecture at the Schindler House, was part of Schindler Lab, Round 1 in spring 2011.
-He co-edited his first publication, Dingbat 2.0: The Iconic Los Angeles Apartment as Projection of a Metropolis, released by DoppelHouse Press in 2016.
+He co-edited the publication Dingbat 2.0: The Iconic Los Angeles Apartment as Projection of a Metropolis, released by DoppelHouse Press in 2016.

 In addition to being a principal at Grant Gillis, Matthew leads G!LL!S design studio, which is committed to experimental design, research and publication.
 He served on the board of directors for the Los Angeles Forum for Architecture and Urban Design from 2012-2016, where he sat on the editorial board, and was featured in the Forum's "Out There Doing It" series of emerging practices in 2012.